tucats/gopackages/bytecode/README.md

 repeated) to be compiled into an expression of the semantics of the operation, without having to have the string parsed and lexically analyized repeatedly.

+Bytecode can be generated explicitly (as in the first example below) or by using the compiler package which accepts text in a Go-like language called _Solve_ and generates bytecode.
+Once the bytecode is generated, a runtime `Context` object is created which is used to manage the execution of a bytecode stream.
+This includes it's active symbol table, program counter, stack, etc. A `Context` is separate from the bytecode because the same bytecode could be executed on multiple threads, each with it's own `Context`.

+The bytecode also supports a symbol table.
+This can be used to store named values and retrieve them as part of the execution of the bytecode.
+The symbol table also contains function pointers for each of the built-in function and function packages.
+Calling functions is managed by the bytecode, but can be used to call a function provided by the caller as native Go code.

 ## Example
 Here is a trival example of generating bytecode and executing it.

     b := bytecode.New("sample program")
     b.Emit2(I{bytecode.Load, "left"})